I am at higher risk for coronavirus. What options are available to me?

 If you need to teach online for the duration of the pandemic as a precautionary risk-reduction measure, the university will accommodate all reasonable requests.
 Contact your dean for assistance.
 The ADA reasonable accommodations process is coordinated through Human Resources.
 You can contact Heather Blanchard at firstname.lastname@example.org for 504.864.7896 or assistance with the interactive process.

 What if I become sick with COVID-19?

 Under no circumstances should you teach while experiencing symptoms of COVID-19.
 Depending on the severity of illness, you may continue instruction through online delivery or a backup instructor can be assigned.
 Please work with your chair and dean as needed.

 Please report your illness using the Public Health Portal on the "Quick Links" page through SSO.

 I have a student who has shared with me that they are experiencing financial difficulty as a result of this crisis.
 Is there someone at Loyola they can speak to about emergency aid or financial options?

 Is BIT still meeting?
 How do I report issues of concern?

-Yes, Loyola’s BIT continues to meet virtually on a weekly basis.
+Yes, Loyola’s Behavioral Intervention Team (BIT) continues to meet virtually on a weekly basis.